 Sample Michelin-star dining at The Ledbury

-The Ledbury is easily the best restaurant in Notting Hill and a splendid spot to treat yourself to some Michelin-starred cuisine, uh-hum, sorry, that’s double Michelin-star cuisine.
+The Ledbury is easily the best restaurant in the area and a splendid spot to treat yourself to some Michelin-starred cuisine, uh-hum, sorry, that’s double Michelin-star cuisine.

 Head chef Brett Graham serves up a beautiful tasting menu in a neutrally decorated restaurant which we adore.
 The food is expertly crafted and presented and it’ll have you sampling the best of modern British cuisine.